dams3/custom-user-kbdLayout/README.md

 make sure the kbdlayout.sh can be executed (use chmod if not)

+Modify the shell script to your liking (for example you can take out the option "caps:shiftlock"

 copy the file 'customKbdLayout.desktop' into your '~/.config/autostart/', modify the 'Exec' path from '/home/dams/' to your home directory and delete the 'X-GNOME-Autostart-enabled=true' if your not using GNOME

 modify the layout as you please (the 'mycustomlayout' file in '~/keyboard/symbols/', you can also find other layouts currently on your machine in '/usr/share/X11/xkb/symbols/')